Who is it for?

 - computing and teaching.

 Graduates from the Actuarial Science degree earn an average salary of £26,500 (DLHE 2015-16) after graduation and recent employers have included KPMG, Deloitte and Towers Watson.
-Some students progress to postgraduate study, often on Cass Business School's MSc Actuarial Management.
+Some students progress to postgraduate study, often on Bayes Business School's MSc Actuarial Management.

 Where our Graduates work

 Our Careers Service carries out the Graduate Outcomes Survey every year.
 The information collected is a snapshot of what City graduates are doing six months after completion of their course.
 Find out the types positions our Actuarial Science graduates have gone on to here.

 Course information and statistics from 2019-20 Graduate Outcomes